Interested in supporting this thought-leading BA event in the heart of Europe? Get in touch

 Seen the bad and the good, decentralisation of data — upcome of DataMesh principles, 'recovering' data engineers sharing their experiences is so valuable that these messages and main ideas should reach a wider audience.
 Please call or reach out if you like more insight.

-Join Serge Huybrechts at the BA & Beyond 23 Belgium & Online Conference
+Join Scott Helmers at the BA & Beyond 23 Netherlands & Online Conference

 While the BABOK has recognised four requirement categories (business, stakeholder, solution and transition) already since its very first release in June 2006, IIBA will now — after so many years — introduce a fifth one i.e. the "sustainable" requirements.